California or Basilicata?

 He says, a wealth like this could give new life to this land, could rejuvenate these dying villages.
-'But today, they are more interested in petroleum; it's a lot easier, no?'
+"But today, they are more interested in petroleum; it's a lot easier, no?".
 I hadn't understood what petroleum had to do with our discussion.
 Gianni nodded as to say he'd forgotten this; "You know Jacqueline, in Basilicata they found the most extensive oil field existing in Europe, after the North Sea in Norwegia and Russia".
 Petroleum?

 But if it possesses petroleum, why do economic problems accumulate without relent?'